-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care and you must be hospitalized in a Plan facility. - Be sure to read Section 4, Your cost for covered services for valuable information about how cost-sharing works.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care and you must be hospitalized in a Plan facility. - Be sure to read Section 4, Your cost for covered services for valuable information about how costsharing works.
 Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
 Any costs associated with the professional charge (i.e., physicians, etc.) are in Sections 5(a) or (b). - YOUR PHYSICIAN MUST GET PRECERTIFICATION FOR HOSPITAL STAYS.
 Please refer to Section 3 to be sure which services require precertification.

-Teres to Section 3 to be sure which services requi Benefit Description You pay Inpatient hospital High Option Standard Option Room and board, such as: \$400 copayment per day for \$600 copayment per day for Ward, semiprivate, intensive care or cardiac care accommodations the first three days per admission the first three days per admission General nursing care Private accommodations when medically necessary Private duty nursing when a Plan doctor determines it is medically necessary Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
-Other hospital services and supplies, such as: Nothing Nothing Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests and x-rays Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services • Take-home items Medical supplies, appliances, medical equipment, and any covered items billed by a hospital for use at home Not covered: All charges All charges Blood and blood components if not replaced • Non-covered facilities, such as nursing homes, schools Personal comfort items, such as telephone, television, barber services, guest meals and beds
+Benefit Description You pay Inpatient hospital High Option Standard option Room and board, such as: \$400 copay per day for the first \$600 copay per day for the first Ward, semiprivate, intensive care or cardiac care accommodations three days per admission three days per admission General nursing care Private accommodations when a Plan doctor determines it is medically necessary • Private duty nursing when a Plan doctor determines it is medically necessary Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
+Other hospital services and supplies, such as: Nothing Nothing Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests and x-rays • Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen • Anesthetics, including nurse anesthetist services • Take-home items Medical supplies, appliances, medical equipment, and any covered items billed by a hospital for use at home